p0l1t1c1an/p0l1t1c1an/README.md

 - **Music**: I am a rock maniac.
 Love the Doobie Brothers, ELO, the Kinks, and Buffalo Springfield.

-- **Career**: I want to eventual be a security architech but before that that I need to go through all the roles.
+- **Career**: I want to eventually be a security architech but before that that I need to go through all the roles.
     - Would like to start as an analyst and move to threat hunting and incident response.
     - Or starting in DevOps/Software position then moving to DevSecOps/AppSec.
     - Then, working as a security engineer with focus in cloud and container security.